Emblem of Italy: Armed forces

-The Esercito Italiano, Aeronautica Militare and Arma dei Carabinieri also have their own distinctive coats of arms as do each of the municipalities, provinces and regions of Italy.
+The Italian Army, Air Force and Carabinieri also have their own coats of arms, as do each of the municipalities, provinces and regions of Italy.

 History

 Kingdom of Italy (Napoleonic)

-The Kingdom of Italy was a French client state founded in Northern Italy by Napoleon I, Emperor of the French in 1805.
+The Kingdom of Italy was a French client state founded in Northern Italy by Napoleon, Emperor of the French in 1805.
 It had a peculiar coat of arms, formed by the arms of the House of Bonaparte augmented by charges from various Italian regions.
-When Napoleon abdicated the thrones of France and Italy in 1814, the former monarchies were gradually re-established and following the Treaty of Paris in 1815, the rump was annexed by the Austrian Empire.
+When Napoleon abdicated the thrones of France and Italy in 1814, the former monarchies were gradually re-established and following the Treaty of Paris in 1815, the rump kingdom was annexed by the Austrian Empire.